jmurphy007/Halloween-Village-HW/README.txt

 I made a culdesac with a bunch of houses along the road.
 I made the scene nighttime and added streetlights, pumpkins, and jack-0-lanterns for the Halloween ambiance.
 I surrounded the culdesac in trees and had a lake scene based on a scene from The Owl House hidden in the forest along a dirt path.

+To open the completed assignment, download all the files in the Unity Project folder and put them into the projects folder in your Unity folder.

 Demo Video Link: https://youtu.be/eznDrqpWmco

 Links to Textures/Assets/References I had used that were not mine in this project: